WebAssembly/spec/spectec/test-prose/TEST.md

     - storagetype_u0 is packtype.
     - the packed type packtype is valid.

+Storagetype_ok/val
+- the storage type valtype is valid if:
+  - valtype is valid.

+Storagetype_ok/pack
+- the storage type packtype is valid if:
+  - packtype is valid.

 Fieldtype_ok
 - the field type ((MUT ()? ?) storagetype) is valid if:
   - the storage type storagetype is valid.